ublokr/IsoCor/doc/definitions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Group of MS peaks that originate from a unique molecular entity, i.e. with the same elemental composition but different isotopic compositions, according to its IUPAC definition.
+Group of MS peaks that originate from a unique molecular entity, i.e. with the same elemental composition but different isotopic compositions, according to the IUPAC definition.
 A given peak of the isotopic cluster typically contains several isotopologues.
 The number and the nature of isotopologues overlapped in each peak is determined only by the elemental formula of the molecule and the resolution of the MS analyzer.
 The intensity of each peak depends on the